Browse Tax Articles

 Finding answers to your tax questions is now less taxing.

-In a like-kind exchange, if you exchange property for similar property used solely for business or investment, you might completely or partially defer gain on the exchange.
+In a like-kind exchange, you might exchange property for similar property used solely for business or investment.
+If so, you might completely or partially defer gain on the exchange.
 If your gain is tax-deferred, you won't recognize gain and pay tax until you dispose of the new property.

 Properties in a like-kind exchange can differ in grade or quality.
-However, to be considered of a like-kind exchange, they must be:
+However, to be considered a like-kind exchange, the property must be:

-Ex: If you give up a rental home in need of repairs in exchange for another rental home that’s well-maintained, it’s a like-kind exchange.
+Ex: You might give up a rental home in need of repairs in exchange for another rental home that’s well-maintained.
+If so, it’s a like-kind exchange.

-To learn more, see IRS Publication 544: Sales and Other Dispositions of Assets.
+To learn more, see Publication 544: Sales and Other Dispositions of Assets at www.irs.gov.

-You don't have to receive property on the day you give up property to qualify for a like-kind exchange.
+You don't have to receive property on the day you give up your property for it to be a like-kind exchange.
 However, strict rules apply to tax-deferred exchanges.
-For a deferred exchange to qualify as a like-kind exchange, you must comply with the 45-day written notice.
-The notice needs to identify the like-kind property each participant will receive in the exchange.
+You might want a deferred exchange to qualify as a like-kind exchange.
+If so, you must comply with the 45-day written notice.
+The notice identifies the property you and the other person will exchange.

-You also must receive the replacement property the earlier of:
+You must receive the replacement property by the earlier of these:

 You must prepare Form 8824: Like-Kind Exchanges for all like-kind exchanges.

-To learn more about reporting the exchange, see IRS Form 8824 instructions.
+To learn more about reporting the exchange, see Form 8824 instructions at www.irs.gov.